-After a 2015 summer of mind-opening festivals and experiences in New Zealand, Jorge came throught the path of the Alternative Sailing Community and sailed on one of the five boats of the fleet of eco-conscious travellers to the Pacific Islands surrounded by harmony, peace, respect, smiles, acceptance, community lifestyle and ¡circus!.
+After a 2015 summer of mind-opening festivals and experiences in New Zealand, Jorge, 30 year old born in Mallorca, came throught the path of the Alternative Sailing Community and sailed on one of the five boats of the fleet of eco-conscious travellers to the Pacific Islands surrounded by harmony, peace, respect, smiles, acceptance, community lifestyle and ¡circus!.
 It was the first sailing experience, and such experience grew the sailing seed and rooted her with those values.
-After a 2017 summer as a mate on a 125 year old classic dutchboat, this new sailing stage has all to be said still! (feels weird to write in 3rd person).
+After a 2017 summer as a mate on a 125 year old classic dutchboat, he has built this project out of a combination of ideas, allignement of times and allowance of spaces.

 There’s a beautiful story of how did I meet Karma: